 The Battling Powers of Attorney

-Another reason that a guardianship may need to take place is because alleged incapacitated person (AIP) named multiple powers of attorney and they do not get along.
+Another reason that a guardianship may need to take place is that the alleged incapacitated person (AIP) named multiple powers of attorney and they do not get along.
 In Florida, you can name multiple powers of attorney, but that is not always a good idea.
-If a conflict arises, there is often no way to address situation as both attorneys-in-fact are in charge.
-Only a court can sort situations like this out.
+If a conflict arises, there is often no way to address the situation as both attorneys-in-fact are in charge.
+Only a court can sort situations like this out, and if the situation is particularly difficult, like one person is stealing the AIP's money, an emergency temporary guardianship may be needed or an elder exploitation injunction may be sought.

 Another example of the "battling powers of attorney" is when the children are arguing over the elder.
 One child takes mom, who has diminished capacity, to one attorney to create documents, then another child finds out about mom and takes her to another attorney to revoke the documents and name this child as the power of attorney.
 Attorneys may not be able to judge their client's capacity and in a situation like this, a guardianship may be necessary.